Yantai: History

+Early history

 During the Xia and Shang dynasties, the region was inhabited by indigenous people vaguely known to the Chinese as the "Eastern Barbarians" (Dongyi).
 Under the Zhou, they were colonized and sinicized as the state of Lai.
 Lai was annexed by Qi in 567 BC.

 Under the First Emperor (Shi Huangdi), the area was administered as the Qi Commandery.
+In 218 BCE, during his eastern inspection tour, Emperor Qin Shi Huang visited Zhifu Island, leaving behind the Zhifu Stone Inscription and establishing the Eastern Inspection Palace.
+The stone inscription later fell into the sea and was lost, though 14 characters survive today through ink rubbings.
+The Eastern Inspection Palace was demolished in 1966 during Cultural Revolution.
 Under the Han, this was renamed as the Donglai Commandery (東萊郡).
 Following the Three Kingdoms period, the area was organized by the Jin as the Donglai Kingdom or Principality, later returning to prefecture status as a jùn and then zhōu.
 Under the Tang and during the Five Dynasties and Ten Kingdoms period, it was known as Deng Prefecture and organized with the Henan Circuit.
-It was then organized as the Laizhou (萊州府) and then, under the Qing, Dengzhou Prefecture (登州府).
+It was then organized as the Laizhou (萊州府) and then the Dengzhou Prefecture (登州府).

-Up to the 19th century, however, the Zhifu area consisted of nothing but small unwalled fishing villages of little importance.
-Under the Ming, these were first troubled by the Wokou and then by the overreacting "Sea Ban", which required coastal Chinese to give up trading and most fishing and relocate inland upon pain of death.
+Up to the 19th century, however, the Zhifu area close to Yantai city consisted of nothing but small unwalled fishing villages of little importance.
+Under the Ming dynasty, these were first troubled by the Wokou and then by the overreacting "Sea Ban", which required coastal Chinese to give up trading and most fishing and relocate inland upon pain of death.